System Behaviour Description Language

 External Dependencies

-Several of the output (UML) models use PlantUML for rendering and therfore require that it is installed and available in the path.
+Several of the output (UML) models use PlantUML for rendering and therefore require that it is installed and available in the path.
 PlantUML can be installed manually from the source or, as in most Linux installations, from a package manager.

 In Debian/Ubuntu, for example: